 As an example, I had Go4Expert.com making so much money for me at one point in time.
 I couldn’t keep working on the site, and slowly, it started taking a hit.
 Because I had clients to fall back to, it didn’t have a significant impact on my financials.

 Similarly, even if I lose a big client, I have others to fall back to.
-There may be an impact, but one can always come out of it much easier.
+There may be an impact, but one can always come out of it much more comfortable.

 4. Give a Raise More Often